Farm Bill Champions

 Ohio Ecological Food and Farm Association

-Through its Farm Policy Matters program, the Ohio Ecological Food and Farm Association (OEFFA) is organizing farmers and farm and food advocates to “take a farm stand” for a Farm Bill that supports sustainable and organic agriculture, and builds the next generation of farmers.
+Ohio Ecological Food and Farm Association (OEFFA) is organizing farmers and farm and food advocates to “stand together” for a Farm Bill that supports sustainable and organic agriculture, and builds the next generation of farmers.